Discover Types Of Parrots In India – A Guide to Unique Varieties.

 2. Alexandrine Parakeet

 The Alexandrian parrot species are large and colorful and found in Vast amounts in India.
 In India, the Alexandrine parrot is divided into five species.
 The parakeet can inhabit a variety of habitats, including forests, deserts, savannas, and cultivated areas.
-Females and male alexandrine parakeets are recognized by their black tails. male alexanderine parakeet has tails while females don’t have it.
+Females and male alexandrine parakeets are recognized by their black tails.
+Male alexanderine parakeet has tails while females don’t have it.
 Although they nest mainly in tree hollows, they have also been known to nest in urban houses.
 Alexandria parakeets eat seeds, seeds, fruits, herbs and flowers.

 3. Rose-ringed Parakeet